 A relaxing way to end the day is in one of Budapest’s many thermal baths and spas.
-I went to Szechenyi Bath the first time I ever went to Budapest and I can highly recommend it.
+The Szechenyi Baths of Budapest are amazing and I can highly recommend it.

 At the bottom of the hill with the Citadell, you’ll find the Gallért Hill Cave, an impressive church carved straight into the rock of the hill.
 This gets great reviews and I would have loved to go, but unfortunately it was closed when I was there.